 Rate |

-Location-limited accounts are low-end accounts that are used for fetching regular updates from a limited number of locations.
+Location-limited accounts are low-end accounts that are used for fetching regular updates for a limited number of locations.
 The number of locations allowed depends on the location-limited account in question.

 Allowed locations are set automatically.
-If a location-limited account successfully fetches data from a given location, that location is assigned to the account, and the account is able to continue fetching data from that location as time goes on (e.g. fetching daily/weekly/monthly updates).
+If a location-limited account successfully fetches data for a given location, that location is assigned to the account, and the account is able to continue fetching data for that location as time goes on (e.g. fetching daily/weekly/monthly updates).

-From a programming perspective, dealing with a rate limit on location changes is unlikely to be any different from dealing with the usual rate limit on the number of API requests.
+From a programming perspective, dealing with a rate limit on location changes is unlikely to be any different from dealing with the usual rate limit on the number of request units.
 If you have a user-driven application, you might want to call this method to help you decide what message to show in the UI...
-But, if your program is a background task that fetches data at regular intervals, you probably won't need to distinguish between a limit on API requests (all accounts have these) and a limit on location changes (only location-limited accounts have these).
-If an account hits a rate limit (whether on requests or location changes), you'll get a RateLimitException e, and you'll generally just want to wait the specified number of minutes until the rate limit is reset (e.ResponseMetadata.RateLimit.MinutesToReset).
+But, if your program is a background task that fetches data at regular intervals, you probably won't need to distinguish between a limit on request units (all accounts have these) and a limit on location changes (only location-limited accounts have these).
+If an account hits a rate limit (whether on request units or location changes), you'll get a RateLimitException, and you'll generally just want to wait the specified number of minutes (RateLimit.MinutesToReset) until the rate limit is reset: